paluh/purescript-puxing-bob/README.md

 ```

-You have to prepare router and pass it somehow to view and to this component update function:
+You have to prepare router and pass it somehow to view and to this component update function (it such a simple scenario you can preserve it in a closure).
+You also have to include signal (which will monitor direct url changes) into application configuration `inputs` table:

+import Routing.Bob (router)

+main = do
+  ...

-    maybeRouter = router (Proxy :: Proxy Route)
+  let maybeRouter = router (Proxy :: Proxy Route)
+  case maybeRouter of
+    Just r -> do
+      -- Setup routing signal and add it to `inputs` in your Pux application config):
+      su <- sampleUrl RouterAction
+      config = { inputs: [su]
+               , update: update router
+               , view: view router
+               , state: ...
+               }
+    Nothing -> -- Maybe it's easier to just use... unsafePartial ;-)

 Now we can use routing in your view function: